Browsing Category

 Selfie with my sweet guide

-Practical stuff
+Practical Information

-Getting here- I flew from Bangkok with Thai smile, but HCMC has a big airport with a lot of flights from all over , especially Asia.
+Getting here- I flew from Bangkok with Thai smile, but HCMC has a big airport with a lot of flights from all over, especially Asia.

 Where to stay- I liked the hotel I stayed in Liberty central Saigon riverside.
 It had a nice room with a lounger on the balcony, river views and a nice infinity pool.
 They can organise transport to and from the airport too.